 This Finance Needs Assessment provides detailed estimates of finances needed for eight target PAs which are then extrapolated to the other PAs managed by APA.
 The finance gaps were found to be relatively variable.
-Under the Basic Management Scenario, it varied from 27% of finance available for Vashlovani PA to 111% for Javakheti PA.
-For Tusheti Protected Landscape, the gap was substantially higher at 437% highlighting extensive needs.
+Under the Basic Management Scenario, it varied from 27% of finance available for Vashlovani PA to 119% for Javakheti PA.
+For Tusheti Protected Landscape, the gap was substantially higher at 442% highlighting extensive needs.
 A similar pattern can be observed for the Optimal Management Scenario albeit the majority of finance gaps are substantially larger.
-The cumulative finance gap for all the PAs managed by APA over the next six years was estimated at GEL 94.58 million (equal to 121% more than available funds) for the Basic Management Scenario.
+The cumulative finance gap for all the PAs managed by APA over the next six years was estimated at GEL 95.17 million (equal to 122% more than available funds) for the Basic Management Scenario and GEL 139.12 million (equal to 178% more than available funds) for the Optimal Management Scenario.